Autoglym Plastic Conditioner is the trade name for Autoglym Bumper & Trim Care. We put it to test to see what it’s like.

 It is easy to apply, especially with a microfibre, but for more weathered trim it can be best to use a piece of sponge to ensure a slightly thicker application which can be left to soak in before buffing any excess.

-Autoglym also recommend a piece of cotton stockinette for application which can provide an economical option we just personally found that being slightly fussy it can leave a little bit of lint which considering microfibre offers a re-usable economical solution giving the perfect lint-free finish, makes little sense if you are specifically going to buying something to apply it with.
+Autoglym also recommend a piece of cotton stockinette for application which can provide an economical option however we personally found it can leave a little bit of lint.

 Autoglym Plastic Conditioner Results